Ganden Monastery near Lhasa, Tibet

-Ganden Monastery, is one of “the great three” Gelugpa monasteries in Tibet, the others are Dreprung Monastery and Sera Monastery, both of which are located in the Lhasa city.
-For that reason, it is definitely one of the most remarkable places to see in your tours to Tibet.
+Ganden Monastery is one of “the great three” Gelugpa monasteries in Tibet, the others are Drepung Monastery and Sera Monastery, both of which are located in the Lhasa city.
+For that reason, it is definitely one of the most remarkable places to see on your tours to Tibet.

 Things to do at Ganden Monastery:

-During the visit in the Ganden Monastery, there are three sights should not to be missed at Ganden Monastery,
+During the visit to the Ganden Monastery, there are three sights should not be missed at Ganden Monastery:

 - Serdung, which contains the tomb of Tsongkhapa

-- The Ngam Cho Khang, which houses many artifacts which belonged to Tsongkhapa.
+- The Ngam Cho Khang, one of Ganden’s oldest chapels houses many artifacts belonging to Tsongkhapa.

-Ganden Monastery is also well-known for its kora.
-There actually are two parts to the walk, the high kora and the low kora.
-No matter which way you choose, enjoy the superb views over the braided Kyi-chu Valley along the way and see large numbers of pilgrims and monks offering prayers, rubbing holy rocks and prostrating themselves along the path.
+Ganden Monastery is also well-known for its Kora.
+There actually are two parts to the walk, the high kora, and the low kora.
+No matter which Kora you choose, enjoy the superb views over the braided Kyi-chu valley along the way and see large numbers of pilgrims and monks offering prayers, rubbing holy rocks and prostrating themselves along the path.

 The walk along the high Kora follows the path southeast of the parking area.
 After a short walk, the trail splits into 2 paths, the left path leads to Hepu village, the starting point of the fascinating Ganden Samye trek, the right path zigzags up to the top of the ridge with a 40-minute tough climbing, then head west down the ridge to join up the lower Kora.
 The lower Kora is an easier walk of about 45 minutes.

 - The admission fee of Ganden Monastery is 50CNY per person, interior photography fees are 20CNY per chapel.